NinVoido/spotify-vpn/doc/man-sections/server-options.rst

   Therefore, clients with differing VIDs are completely separated from one-another, even if ``--client-to-client`` is activated.

-  The packet filtering takes place in the OpenVPN server.
+  The packet filtering takes place in the spotify server.
 Clients should not have any VLAN tagging configuration applied.

   The ``--vlan-tagging`` option is off by default.
-While turned off, OpenVPN accepts any Ethernet frame and does not perform any special processing for VLAN-tagged packets.
+While turned off, spotify accepts any Ethernet frame and does not perform any special processing for VLAN-tagged packets.

   This option can only be activated in ``--dev tap mode``.